quality-shocking/scenarios/scenarios/0-kyonmm/README.md

 We should create prototype to get the interface.
 Right product stands on third implementation.
 Kyon's team needs only ONE DAY for the third implementation!
-Kyon's team splint is built on fractal.
+Kyon's team sprint is built on fractal.
 The minimum is 15 minutes!
-The 15 minutes splint closes with "minutes report" which is very short summary for the splint.
+The 15 minutes sprint closes with "minutes report" which is very short summary for the sprint.
 It's useful for short communication.
 Q. Why do you choose "15 minites"?
 A. Just for today.
-We {will,may} choose shorter splint.
+We {will,may} choose shorter sprint.
 Q. If ticket system broadcasts E-mail, such mail is replacement for very short splint?
 A. No. Nobody can read such too many mails.
 We needs the summary. https://en.wikipedia.org/wiki/Mock_object